 Implementation of actions: Standardise

-This phase makes it possible to standardise the 5S approach but also provides an opportunity to detect the lack of standardisation in operating procedures (format, level of detail, content).
+This phase makes it possible to standardise the 5S method but also provides an opportunity to detect the lack of standardisation in operating procedures (format, level of detail, content).

 Inventory and Pilot Standardiz*sation